It’s a great time to replenish mulch around trees, shrubs, & landscape beds. Here’s a quick lesson on the whys, whats and hows… of MULCH.

 Mulch mimics the natural processes you find in healthy, mature forests.
 In a mature forest, there will often be a thick layer of leaves or needles blanketing the ground, creating a tidy forest floor without much weedy undergrowth.
 The leaves or needles slowly break down, creating rich soil.

 Q: Which mulch is right for me?

 A: When choosing mulch, you’ll probably want to consider factors like cost, durability, sustainability, and appearance.
 Below are brief descriptions of the most common types of mulch available to FL gardeners.

 Pine bark is a byproduct of the forest industry.
 It comes in various sizes.
 It typically has a dark brown color.
-PROS: sustainable; decomposes very slowly.
+PROS: sustainable; long-lasting; decomposes very slowly.
 CONS: may float or wash away during heavy rains.

 Pine straw typically comes from pine plantations which produce paper and wood products.
 Because they “knit together,” the pine needles are less likely to wash away than some other mulches.
 PROS: sustainable; won’t wash away.
 CONS: color options limited to natural pine needle color; availability is limited in some areas, therefore it can be more difficult to find than some other mulches; not very suitable for foot traffic.